1993 TranSouth 500: Qualifying

 Two round of qualifying were scheduled to be held on Friday, March 26, and Saturday, March 27.
 However, Friday's sessions were cancelled due to rain, with both rounds then scheduled to commence on Saturday.
 However, Saturday's sessions would also be cancelled due to rain, leaving qualifying to be determined by a system of owner's points and postmarks on entry list blanks.
 The top 30 positions would be determined by the current 1993 owner's points, while the final nine spots would be determined by a system of provisionals that included past winners, and finally postmarks.
-As a result, Richard Childress Racing driver Dale Earnhardt would win the pole.
+As a result, Richard Childress Racing driver Dale Earnhardt won the pole.

 John McFadden was the only driver to fail to qualify.